 You’ve checked over your car and the family are packed ready to go.
 Double check if you need to pick up some Kwik-Gas for the BBQ – you’ll be in serious trouble with the family if you run out of gas during the holidays!

-Kleenheat is always on the look out for ways to reward our customers and has partnered with another proud WA brand concerned about your road safety as well to bring you more value.
-As an RAC member, you can enjoy bigger savings on natural gas or LPG thanks to our exciting local partnership!
+Kleenheat’s always on the lookout for ways to reward our customers, so partnering with RAC is the perfect way for our customers to save big.
+As an RAC member, you can enjoy improved savings on natural gas or LPG thanks to this local WA partnership.